Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations

-The qualitative changes of the $\lambda$-bifurcation diagram recalled above for the perturbed Gelfand problem \cite{Minamoto}, when $\epsilon$ is varying, is reminiscent with the so-called {\it cusp bifurcation} observed in two-parameter families of autonomous ordinary differential equations (ODEs) \cite{Kutz_book}.
-Indeed, if we consider the paradigmatic example, $\dot{x} = \beta_1 + \beta_2 x -x^3$, where $x \in {\mathbb R},\; \beta=(\beta_1,\beta_2) \in {\mathbb R}^2,$ we can easily exhibit two bifurcation curves in the $(\beta_1,\beta_2)$-plane.
-These bifurcation curves are given by $\gamma_{+/-}=\{(\beta_1,\beta_2): \beta_1=\mp \frac{2}{3\sqrt{3}} \beta_2^{3/2},\ \beta_2 > 0 \},$ on which {\it saddle-node bifurcation} occur ({\it i.e.} ~collision and disappearance of two equilibria \cite{Kutz_book}).
-This two curves divide the parameter plane into two regions: inside the ``dead-end'' formed by $\gamma_{+}$ and $\gamma_{-}$, there are three steady states, two stable and one unstable; and outside this corner, there is a single steady state, which is stable.
-A crossing of the cusp point $\beta=(0,0)$ from outside the ``dead-end,'' leads to an unfolding of singularities \cite{arnold1981singularity,Arnold_Geom,Church_Timourian,golubitsky1985singularities} which consists more exactly to an unfolding of three steady states from a single stable equilibrium; see also \cite{Kutz_book}.
+These two curves divide the parameter plane into two regions: inside the ``dead-end'' formed by $\gamma_{+}$ and $\gamma_{-}$, there are three steady states, two stable and one unstable, and outside this corner, there is a single steady state, which is stable.
+A crossing of the {\it cusp point}, $\beta=(0,0)$, from outside the ``dead-end,'' leads to an unfolding of singularities \cite{arnold1981singularity,Arnold_Geom,Church_Timourian,golubitsky1985singularities} which consists more exactly to an unfolding of three steady states from a single stable equilibrium; see also \cite{Kutz_book}.

 The qualitative changes described at the end of the previous section may be therefore interpreted in that terms; see also \cite[Fig. ~1]{minamoto2007numerical}.
-Singularity theory is a natural framework to study the effects on the bifurcation diagram of small perturbations or imperfections to a given (static) model \cite{golubitsky1979theory,golubitsky1985singularities}.
-In that spirit, geometrical connections between a double turning point and a cusp point have been discussed for certain nonlinear elliptic problems in \cite{BCT88,brezzi1982numerical,moore1980,spence1982non}, but a general treatment of the effects of arbitrary perturbations on bifurcation diagrams arising for such problems has not been fully achieved, especially when the perturbations are not necessarily smooth; see however \cite{Dancer_domain_effect2,Hen05} for related problems.
+Singularity theory is a natural framework to study the effects on the bifurcation diagram of small perturbations or imperfections to a given {\it static} model \cite{golubitsky1979theory,golubitsky1985singularities}.
+In that spirit, geometric connections between a double turning point and a cusp point have been discussed for certain nonlinear elliptic problems in e.g.~\cite{BCT88,brezzi1982numerical,moore1980,spence1982non}.
+However, a {\mkrevb general understanding} of the effects of arbitrary perturbations on bifurcation diagrams {\mkrevb remains a challenging problem}, especially when the perturbations are not necessarily smooth; see however \cite{Dancer_domain_effect2,Hen05} for related issues.